Aspic: Croatia

 The Croatian version of this dish is called hladetina (hladno meaning cold).
 Variants range from one served in a dish with rather delicate gelatin, to tlačenica more resembling the German sulze, a kind of head cheese.

 Slovenia

 In Slovenia, aspic is known as žolca (derived from the German sülze, meaning head cheese) or tlačenka in Slovene.
 It is traditionally served at Easter.

 Slovakia

-In Slovakia, Huspenina is a traditional aspic like dish made with ox or pork.
-Another delicacy is tlacenka.
-Served all year round, but especially on Easter.
+In Slovakia, huspenina is a traditional aspic-like dish made with ox or pork.
+A comparable dish, tlačenka, is served all year, but especially on Easter.

 Denmark

 In Denmark, aspic is called sky and is made from meat juices, gelatin, and sometimes mushrooms.
-Sky is almost solely eaten as a topping for cold cuts or rullepølse on Danish open faced sandwiches called smørrebrød.
+Aspic is almost solely eaten as a topping for cold cuts or rullepølse on Danish open faced sandwiches called smørrebrød.
 It is a key ingredient in Dyrlægens natmad, a dish combining leverpostej, sliced salt beef and onions.
-Sky, with or without mushrooms, is an easy-to-find product in most supermarkets.
+Aspic, with or without mushrooms, is an easy-to-find product in most supermarkets.